louisccc/sg-risk-assessment/README.md

 # Scene-graph Augmented Data-driven Risk Assessment of Autonomous Vehicle Decisions
 This repository includes the code and dataset information required for reproducing the results in [our paper](https://arxiv.org/abs/2009.06435).
 Besides, we also integrated the source code of [our baseline method](https://arxiv.org/abs/1906.02859), [DeepTL-Lane-Change-Classification](https://github.com/Ekim-Yurtsever/DeepTL-Lane-Change-Classification), into this repo.
 The baseline approach infers the risk level of lane change video clips with deep CNN+LSTM.
+Our approach incoporates both spatial modeling and temporal modeling in the task of subjective risk assessment.
 The architecture of our approach is illustrated as below,

 ![](https://github.com/louisccc/sg-risk-assessment/blob/master/assets/archi.png?raw=true)